 When you are age three and visiting Grandma by the sea, the beach is a very exciting place to spend time.
-Whether its early morning walks along the sand, counting jelly fish that have been unfortunate enough to be marooned on the shore until the next tide, or mid day visits to explore; sand and water are of high interest.
+Whether its early morning walks along the sand, counting jelly fish that have been unfortunate enough to be marooned on the shore until the next tide, or mid day visits to explore; sand and water are of high interest and making sandcastles is great fun.

 Shells are great for collecting and sorting, and we always take a bucket along to fill with these.
 Being able to show you something they have discovered independently is great fun for younger children – and grown ups!